openSUSE/orthos2/docs/adminguide/machine.rst

 MAC address (required)
 ======================

-Media access control address (MAC) of the primary network interface.
+Media Access Control address (MAC) of the primary network interface.
 This address is used for e.g. DHCP configuration.

 Example: 3C:A8:2A:10:74:C3